shockscript/spec/src/overview/relation/mxml.md

 ## Rendering components

-The Jet Engine's Spot feature allows programmers to implement UI components as functions that wrap around the built-in class-based components of Jet Engine.
+The Whack Engine's WhackDS feature allows programmers to implement UI components as functions that wrap around the built-in class-based components of Whack Engine.
 The component is rendered by evaluating the function initially and whenever a state changes.

 ## Effects

-The `Spot::useEffect` hook may be used to detect state, parameter or derived changes as well as the component mount and unmount phases.
+The `whack_ds::useEffect` hook may be used to detect state, parameter or derived changes as well as the component mount and unmount phases.

 ```
-Spot::useEffect(function() {
+whack_ds::useEffect(function() {
     // cleanup
     return function() {
         //
     };
 }, [dep1, ...depN]);

-Spot::useEffect(function() {
+whack_ds::useEffect(function() {
     //
 }, "*");
 ```